christophe0606/FixedPointLean/docbuild/src/cic.md

   | .float f => s!"{f}"
 ```

-We have defined a function that translates the content into a string.
+We have defined a function `f` that translates the content into a string.
 The only way to access the content is through the `match`.
 Unlike `C`, where you could forget to check the tag before accessing a field, with `match` you are required to check the tag.

 `inductive` types are powerful: they can be polymorphic and recursive.
 Here is the definition of a binary tree: